Yelfra/open-movie-dataset/README.md

  ## Version
  1.0
  ## Language
- english
+ English

+ ## Overview
+ A full overview of query commands are available in query.txt, along with an overview of creating the JSON and CSV files.

- ## Atributes
+ ## List of Atributes
- title - name of the movie
+ * title - name of the movie
- year - year the movie was released ratingimdb - average rating of the movie on IMDb director - name of the movie director actor - summary of well-known starring actors country - country of origin or production genre - genre of the movie oscarnom - number of oscar nominations oscars - number of won oscars
+ * year - year the movie was released
+ * ratingimdb - average rating of the movie on IMDb
+ * director - name of the movie director
+ * actor - summary of well-known starring actors
+ * country - country of origin or production
+ * genre - genre of the movie
+ * oscarnom - number of oscar nominations
+ * oscars - number of won oscars